The 5 best zombie TV shows of all time

 ‘The Last of Us’ (2023–)

-The first season of HBO Max’s video game adaptation “The Last of Us” was a well-deserved critical and commercial triumph.
-Years after a zombie apocalypse collapsed human civilization, jaded smuggler Joel (Pedro Pascal) is given a mission by a rebel group, the Fireflies, to transport Ellie (Bella Ramsey) across a United States loosely controlled by the military junta Fedra to find a cure to the fungal infection to which she is mysteriously immune.
-“The monsters are barely the focus” of a phenomenal series that was ultimately “more of a buddy road trip show than yet another show about a zombie apocalypse,” said Gene Park at The Washington Post.
-The second season received somewhat more mixed reviews, and a third installment is not anticipated until 2027.
+The first season of this video game adaptation is a well-deserved critical and commercial triumph.
+Years after a zombie apocalypse collapsed human civilization, jaded smuggler Joel (Pedro Pascal) is given a mission by a rebel group, the Fireflies, to transport Ellie (Bella Ramsey) across a U.S. loosely controlled by the military junta Fedra to find a cure for the fungal infection to which she is mysteriously immune.

 ‘Santa Clarita Diet’ (2017-2019)

 When real estate agent Sheila (Drew Barrymore) dies and returns to life as a zombie of sorts, her fellow house-hawking husband, Joel (Timothy Olyphant), and daughter, Abby (Liv Hewson), are forced to navigate the reality that the family matriarch needs to eat people to stay alive.
-The gimmick in “Santa Clarita Diet” is that unlike the mindless, shuffling or sprinting revenants in most of the zombie canon, zombie Sheila is “full of energy, sexually supercharged and very, very hungry for human flesh,” said Mike Hale at The New York Times.
+The gimmick in “Santa Clarita Diet” is that, unlike the mindless, shuffling or sprinting revenants in most of the zombie canon, zombie Sheila is “full of energy, sexually supercharged and very, very hungry for human flesh,” said Mike Hale at The New York Times.
 Buoyed by a “funny premise and appealing performances,” the show succeeded by gleefully subverting the formulas of the suburban comedy.”
+(Netflix)

 ‘The Walking Dead’ (2010-2022)

 When it became a sprawling “universe” of related (and not very good) shows and spinoffs, “The Walking Dead” lost a lot of what made its first season groundbreaking.
-But the gripping, feature-length pilot alone is a standout piece of zombie cinema.
+But the gripping feature-length pilot alone is a standout piece of zombie cinema.
 Georgia cop Rick Grimes (Andrew Lincoln) is wounded in a shoot-out and wakes up from a coma to a world destroyed by a zombie outbreak.

 Searching for his family, Rick links up with a ragtag group of survivors, including Daryl (Norman Reedus) and Carol (Melissa McBride), who try to find safety and community among the ruins.
-The six-episode first season was “one of the finest pieces of programming ever produced for television,” said Gerri Mahn at Den of Geek.
+The six-episode first season is “one of the finest pieces of programming ever produced for television,” said Gerri Mahn at Den of Geek.
+(Netflix)

 David Faris is a professor of political science at Roosevelt University and the author of "It's Time to Fight Dirty: How Democrats Can Build a Lasting Majority in American Politics."
 He's a frequent contributor to Newsweek and Slate, and his work has appeared in The Washington Post, The New Republic and The Nation, among others.